ChristinaSchmid/snowdrift/README.md

 If you want to use the code for an ideal setup without NoahMP as land-surface-model:
-Pleas search in the module_snower.F and module_snowset.F for the variable "snicexy"
+Please search in the module_snower.F and module_snowset.F for the variable "snicexy"

 Namelist example: